joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/12/03/world/asia/indonesia-sumatra-floods-timber-logs.html

 **Inside Venezuela**\
-`We explain how President Nicolás Maduro is trying to avoid the long arm of the United States.`\
+`We explain how President Nicolás Maduro is responding to threats from the Trump administration.`\
 https://nytimes.com/2025/12/03/briefing/inside-venezuela.html

 **Giants GM Joe Schoen struggles to do the impossible: defend the team he's built**\